zluuba/games-of-terminal/README.md

 ### Contributing
-If you've implemented your own game and would like to share it with others or have ideas to improve this project, I would be thrilled to welcome your contribution. <br>
+If you've implemented your own game and would like to share it with others or have ideas to improve this project, I would be thrilled to welcome your contribution.
 For all the details, please visit [this page](https://github.com/zluuba/games-of-terminal/tree/main/docs/contributing_guide.md).

 ### Bug Reporting
-If you encounter any issues, discover a bug while using Games Of Terminal (GOT), or have any ideas to improve, please help me enhance the project by reporting it.
+If you encounter any issues, discover a bug while using GOT, or have any ideas to improve, please help me enhance the project by reporting it.
 Follow the steps outlined in the
 [issue reporting guide](https://github.com/zluuba/games-of-terminal/tree/main/docs/issue_reporting_guide.md)